GarrettMosier/CSVStreaming/README.md

 # CSVStreaming
-Sample project to stream CSV file in
+Sample project to stream a CSV file in to produce basic statistics about the values within.

 #Usage